stnolting/neorv32/README.md

 The NEORV32 processor is optimized for minimal size.
 However, the actual size (silicon area or FPGA resources) depends on the specific configuration.
 For example, an RTOS-capable setup based on a `rv32imc_Zicsr_Zicntr` CPU configuration requires about 2300 LUTs and 1000 FFs and can run at up to 130 MHz (implementation results for an Altera Cyclone IV E `EP4CE22F17C6` FPGA).
-This configuration provides a CoreMark score of 95.23 (0.9523 CoreMarks/MHz).
+This configuration provides a CoreMark score of 95 (0.95 CoreMarks/MHz).
+The corresponding dual-core version achieves a CoreMark score of 190 (1.9 CoreMarks/MHz).

 More information regarding the CPU performance can be found in the [Data Sheet: Performance](https://stnolting.github.io/neorv32/#_performance).